-GE Goal #2: to understand and apply the basic concepts of science and mathematics and to explain their relationship to contemporary life and work.
+to demonstrate an understanding of mathematical concepts and language and to employ the tools of mathematics Goal 2: Acquisition of Knowledge Scientific Knowledge: to understand and apply the basic concepts of science and mathematics and to explain their relationship to contemporary life and work.
+Objectives:

-- 1. to demonstrate knowledge of the scientific method and to apply it to problem-solving and research inquiry - 2. to demonstrate an understanding of mathematical concepts and language and to employ the tools of mathematics - 3. to demonstrate knowledge of the fundamental laws of nature underlying the universe - 4. to demonstrate an understanding of the factors and choices involved in responsible stewardship of the environment
+- to demonstrate knowledge of the scientific method and to apply it to problem-solving and research inquiry - 2. to demonstrate knowledge of the fundamental laws of nature underlying the universe - to demonstrate an understanding of the factors and choices involved in responsible stewardship of the environment Behavioral and Social Knowledge: to understand the relationships between beliefs and actions of individuals and groups in social, political, and economic contexts.
+Objectives: